Were you referred to our site after purchasing a Foscam product?

 DDNS service: You will select your DNS service provider No-IP.

-DDNS Password: No-IP.com account password.
+DDNS Password: Enter your No-IP account password.

 That’s it!
 As long as your camera is actively running, the device will check your IP address every few minutes.
 If it has changed we will send a notification to your account and update the desired host with the new IP address.
 This will essentially prevent you from losing a connection simply because your IP address changed.